Arthritis pain: Treatments absorbed through your skin

 Many people say topical products help relieve their arthritis pain.
 But research doesn't always show that they work well.

-Compared with other products, topical nonsteroidal anti-inflammatory medicines have more studies that show that they work and are safe.
-The other products work only a little better or no better than the controls, called placebos, that are used in studies.
-Capsaicin might work better when used with other treatments, such as pills containing nonsteroidal anti-inflammatory drugs.
+Compared with other products, topical nonsteroidal anti-inflammatory drugs have more studies that show they work and are safe.
+The other products only work a little better or no better than the controls, called placebos, that are used in studies.
+Capsaicin might work better when used with other treatments, such as oral nonsteroidal anti-inflammatory drugs.

 Are they safe to use?